DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 * Streamlit - used for dashboard development to present data and for final project delivery

-* Heroku - used to deploy the project as a web app.
+* Render - used to deploy the project as a web app.

 * Git/GitHub - used for version control and code storage

 * Gitpod - IDE used to develop the project

-* Am I responsive - used to produce screenshot of the project.

 [Back to top](#table-of-contents)

 ## Issues

+* Project was to big for heroku so used Render.

 * Dont know exactly what happend but everything crashed 2025-10-11 so did a new repository thats why this is so new.(But had my code still just new repo)